 FORMAL INVESTIGATION

 4.01 The Formal Investigation must begin within thirty (30) calendar days after the determination by the DO that an investigation is warranted.
 The purpose of the Formal Investigation is to develop a factual record by exploring the allegations in detail and examining the evidence in depth, leading to recommended findings on whether research misconduct has been committed, by whom, and to what extent.
 The Formal Investigation will also determine whether there are additional instances of possible research misconduct that would justify broadening the scope beyond the initial allegations.
-This is particularly important where the alleged research misconduct involves clinical trials or potential harm to human subjects or the general public or it if affects research that forms the basis for public policy, clinical practice, or public health practice.
+This is particularly important where the alleged research misconduct involves clinical trials or potential harm to human subjects or the general public or if it affects research that forms the basis for public policy, clinical practice, or public health practice.

 4.02 On or before the date on which the investigation begins, the RIO must: (1) notify the Provost, the Vice President for Research, and the appropriate Academic Dean of the DO’s decision to begin the Formal Investigation and provide a copy of the Initial Inquiry report; and (2) notify the Respondent in writing of the allegations to be investigated.
 The RIO must also give the Respondent written notice of any new allegations of research misconduct within a reasonable amount of time of deciding to pursue allegations not addressed during the Initial Inquiry or in the initial notice of investigation.